arXiv/zzzArchived_arxiv-fulltext/docs/source/architecture.rst

 Containers
 ----------
 A web application implemented in Flask handles HTTP requests for extractions.
-When the application cannot find a suitable extraction to fulfill the request, or if re-extraction is forced via a POST request, it creates a task for a worker process on a Redis queue (using Celery).
+Extraction can be requested via POST request, which creates a task for a worker process on a Redis queue (using Celery).

 The worker process monitors the Redis queue, and does the work of retrieving PDFs, performing extractions, and storing the results.
+A Docker-in-Docker container is deployed as a side-car to the worker; the worker performs extraction by running the ``arxiv/fulltext-extractor`` image in the dind container.

 Extractions are stored on a network filesystem, and organized by submission or e-print ID and extractor version.
 When an extraction task is created, a